NVIDIA/aistore/docs/performance.md

 * targets (ie., storage nodes)
 * proxies (aka gateways)

-AIS target must have a data disk, or disks.
-AIS proxies do not "see" a single byte of user data - they implement most of the control plane and provide access points (that can be used equally and in parallel).
+> AIS target must have a data disk, or disks.
+AIS proxies do not "see" a single byte of user data - they implement most of the control plane and provide access points to the cluster.

-To get the maximum out of the underlying hardware and improve datapath performance, it is, therefore, advisable to tune-up, specifically, target's operating system.
-For starters, we would recommend to `sysctl`-modify a number of well-known system variables, such as `net.core.wmem_max`, `net.core.rmem_max`, `vm.swappiness`, and more:
+The question, then, is how to get the maximum out of the underlying hardware?
+How to improve datapath performance.
+This and similar questions have one simple answer: **tune-up** target's operating system.

+Specifically, `sysctl` selected system variables, such as `net.core.wmem_max`, `net.core.rmem_max`, `vm.swappiness`, and more - here's the approximate list:

 * https://github.com/NVIDIA/ais-k8s/blob/master/playbooks/vars/host_config_sysctl.yml

-The document above is part of the separate [repository](https://github.com/NVIDIA/ais-k8s) that serves the purposes of deploying AIS on **bare-metal Kubernetes**.
-The repo includes a number of READMEs (also known as *playbooks*) to [prepare AIS nodes for deployment on bare-metal Kubernetes](https://github.com/NVIDIA/ais-k8s/blob/master/playbooks/README.md).
+The document is part of a separate [repository](https://github.com/NVIDIA/ais-k8s) that serves the (specific) purposes of deploying AIS on **bare-metal Kubernetes**.
+The repo includes a number of readmes (also known as *playbooks*) to [prepare AIS nodes for deployment on bare-metal Kubernetes](https://github.com/NVIDIA/ais-k8s/blob/master/playbooks/README.md).

 In particular, there are playbooks: